-github.com/pkg/errors should be used in place of all calls to fmt.Errorf() or errors.New().
-Using this package will generate a call stack that will be appended to the error message.
+The new error handling framework should be used in place of all calls to fmt.Errorf() or Errors.new().
+Using this framework will provide error codes to check against as well as the option to generate a callstack that will be appended to the error message.

-Using this package is simple and will only require easy tweaks to your code.
+Using the framework is simple and will only require an easy tweak to your code.

-First, you'll need to import github.com/pkg/errors.
+First, you'll need to import github.com/hyperledger/fabric/common/errors into any file that uses this framework.